-- 511 The Social Structure Model explains the relationships between stakeholders and the social context in - which they operate, within and between distinct boundaries.
-It is also the foundation for understanding - security, governance and management in the SOA ecosystem. - Actions undertaken by people (whether natural or legal persons) are performed in a social context that - defines the relationships between them.
-That context is provided by social structures existing in society - and the roles played by each person as stakeholders in those structures. - 517 Whether informal peer groups, communities of practice, associations, enterprises, corporations, - 518 government agencies, or entire nations, these structures interact with each other in the world, using - treaties, contracts, market rules, handshakes, negotiations and when necessary have recourse to - arbitration and legislation.
-They interact because there is a mutual benefit in doing so: one has something - that the other can provide.
-They interact across defined or implicit ownership boundaries that define the - limits of one structure (and the limits of its authority, responsibilities, capabilities, etc.) and the beginning - of another. - 525 Of allotties - Social structures, together with their constitution, their stakeholders, their mission and goals, need - 525 therefore to be understood when examining the role that technology plays.
-Technology systems play an - increasing role in carrying out many of the functions performed by such structures and therefore model real-world procedures.
-The technology systems serve as proxies in digital space for these real-world - 528 structures and procedures.
-The SOA paradigm is particularly concerned with designing, configuring and
+The Social Structure Model explains the relationships between stakeholders and the social context in which they operate, within and between distinct boundaries.
+It is also the foundation for understanding security, governance and management in the SOA ecosystem.

+Actions undertaken by people (whether natural or legal persons) are performed in a social context that defines the relationships between them.
+That context is provided by social structures existing in society and the roles played by each person as stakeholders in those structures.

+Whether informal peer groups, communities of practice, associations, enterprises, corporations, government agencies, or entire nations, these structures interact with each other in the world, using treaties, contracts, market rules, handshakes, negotiations and - when necessary - have recourse to arbitration and legislation.
+They interact because there is a mutual benefit in doing so: one has something that the other can provide.
+They interact across defined or implicit ownership boundaries that define the limits of one structure (and the limits of its authority, responsibilities, capabilities, etc.) and the beginning of another.

+Social structures, together with their constitution, their stakeholders, their mission and goals, need therefore to be understood when examining the role that technology plays.
+Technology systems play an increasing role in carrying out many of the functions performed by such structures and therefore model real-world procedures.
+The technology systems serve as proxies in digital space for these real-world structures and procedures.
+The SOA paradigm is particularly concerned with designing, configuring and managing such systems across ownership boundaries precisely because this mirrors the real-world interactions between discrete structures and across their ownership boundaries.